Kaisei (ship)

-The STS Kaisei (海星), meaning “Sea Star” in the Japanese language, is a steel-hulled brigantine designed by Polish naval architect Ryszard Langer.
-It was built as Schooner in Elbląg, Poland in 1987.
+STS Kaisei (海星), meaning “Sea Star” in the Japanese language, is a steel-hulled brigantine designed by Polish naval architect Ryszard Langer.
+It was built as a schooner in Elbląg, Poland in 1987.
 After re-rigging it is now a two-masted vessel, square rigged on the foremast, with fore-and-aft sails on the mainmast.

 History

 Originally commissioned by the Polish Yachting Association as the Zew, she was acquired by the Sail Training Association of Japan (STAJ) and delivered to Japan via the Panama Canal in 1993 following a 16-month maiden voyage under the United Nations flag in which she saw 100 kn winds off the coast of Scotland and participated in the American Tall Ship Celebration in 1992.

-Name origin

-It has been suggested that the ship's name 'kaisei' could also be a play on words, with the word meaning "sea star" in Japanese (written "海星").

 Trips

 Under the Japanese flag, she visited 15 countries and traveled extensively throughout the Pacific in her mission to promote the global community and bring countries and cultures together through the international language of the sea.
 She has covered roughly 40,000 nautical miles (around 80,000 km).

-In 1992 sailed with the Columbus fleet, flying the UN flag.
+In 1992 she sailed with the Columbus fleet, flying the UN flag.
 Kaisei's maiden voyage lasted 16 months throughout Europe, East Coast US, Caribbean, Panama Canal, West Coast US and Pacific Islands covering 57,000 km.
 During this time period, the vessel flew the United Nations flag.
 Under Japanese flag she traveled throughout the Pacific and Asia and carried over 10,000 trainees during the 14-year period.